emacs-mirror/emacs/mps/manual/source/reference/index.rst

     Returns :c:macro:`MPS_RES_OK` if successful.
 The MPS may exhaust some resource in the course of :c:func:`mps_fmt_create_A` and will return an appropriate :term:`result code` if so.

+    After this function returns, the object format description pointed to be *fmt_A* is no longer needed and may be discarded.
+The object format pointed to by *fmt_o* persists until it is destroyed by calling :c:func:`mps_fmt_destroy`.

     .. topics::